 Engineers and consultants

-Note: FRNSW consultation advice does not negate any requirement for future formal assessment by FRNSW, or any determination required by any determining authority.
+Note: FRNSW consultation advice does not negate any requirement for future formal assessment by FRNSW, or any determination required by any authority having jurisdiction.

 Fire engineering brief consultation

 A fire safety engineer who is engaged to develop a performance solution for proposed development is advised to engage FRNSW as a key stakeholder in the fire engineering brief (FEB) process.
-FRNSW will provide advice for the FEB that if incorporated into the final detailed design and fire engineering report, may result in FRNSW not providing an initial fire safety report, thus saving the development proponent time and money.
+FRNSW will provide advice during the FEB process.
+If FRNSW advice is incorporated into the final detailed design and fire engineering report, it may result in FRNSW not providing an initial fire safety report, thus saving the development proponent time and money.

 Fire safety exemption